k1000/django-stratus/README.rst

 Features
 --------

-* manage multimple GIT repositories
+* manage multimple Projects - GIT repositories
 * create/uplod/modify/delete files together with GIT commits
 * view commit history and its diffs for any file
-* browse file tree in any point of the repo history
+* browse and view files as tehy was in any point of the repo history
 * editor syntax highliting (thanx to CodeMirror 2)
 * editor zen-coding for .html nad .css files ( thanx to zen-texarea.js )